ebukaume/custom-ruby-enumerable-methods/README.md

 - #my_count
 - #my_map
 - #my_inject

-  > Note: #my_inject is a partial implementation as it does not take into account certain complexities
+  > _Note: #my_inject is a partial implementation as it does not take into account certain complexities._

 ## Usage